ddick8/Covid-19-Policy-Response-Canadian-tracker/README.md

 Information on public health measures in each province/territory was gathered using government and news websites.
 [Provincial Measures Timelines](https://github.com/ddick8/CovidPolicy-Canada/blob/main/Mitigation%20implementations%20timelines.xlsx) reports timelines of restrictions for every province.
 Using these timelines and data dictionary, provincial CSV file was created.
 [Provincial CSV file](https://github.com/ddick8/CovidPolicy-Canada/blob/main/Provincial.csv) reports province/territory and degree of restriction implemented by government (on a scale from 0 to 3) on daily basis beginning on January 1, 2020 to present.
 The CSV file is being updated every 2-3 weeks.

-Format that was used for Data Dictionary and CSV file on this page was inspired by Oxford COVID-19 Government Response Tracker, Blavatnik School of Government, University of Oxford.
+Format for Data Dictionary and CSV file on this page was adapted from Oxford COVID-19 Government Response Tracker, Blavatnik School of Government, University of Oxford.
 CSV file has dates in the following format: YYYY - MM - DD.